Surfing in Indonesia: Your Guide to the Best Waves

 Surfing in Indonesia is all about variety.
-Commonly referred to as ‘Indo’ within the surfing community, the archipelago offers long barreling waves, emerald green hollow breaks, fast and fun reef and beach breaks for all levels and tastes.
+Commonly referred to as ‘Indo’ within the surfing community, the archipelago offers long barreling waves, emerald green hollow breaks, fast and fun reef and beach breaks for all levels.
 Add to that the unique culture and scrumptious Indonesian food and you have a recipe for a tropical wave paradise.

-From the consecrated waves on Bali’s Bukit Peninsula to the postcard-perfect surf beaches of the Mentawai Islands, join us as we reveal the best surf spots in Indonesia you should absolutely add to your surfing itinerary.
+From the legendary waves on Bali’s Bukit Peninsula to the postcard-perfect surf beaches in Lombok, the Mentawai Islands, Sumatra, and Java, here are the best surf spots in Indonesia you should add to your surfing bucket-list:

 Best time to surf in Indonesia is during the dry season, which usually lasts between April and October.
 This is when consistent Indian Ocean groundswells hit the islands and the south and southwest coasts receive strong offshore winds.